Why study more mathematics or statistics?

 Support available for students undertaking mathematics and statistics units

-Most undergraduate mathematics and statistics units taught by the School of Mathematical Science are based on attending three one-hour on-campus lectures per week over a twelve-week semester, held within the range 8am-6pm on normal university working days.
-In addition, students are expected to attend one support class per week, typically of duration between one and two hours per week (depending on the unit).
+Most undergraduate mathematics and statistics units taught by the School of Mathematics are based on attending three one-hour on-campus lectures per week over a twelve-week semester.
+In addition, students are expected to attend one support class per week, typically of between one and two hours duration per week (depending on the unit).
 One-to-one assistance is available during these support classes or at the lecturer's posted 'consultation hours' (or by appointment).

 In addition to this targeted support, the School has a Mathematics Learning Centre that is open from 11am to 2pm from Monday to Friday throughout the semester and over the examination period.
 No appointment is necessary and students can ask any individual questions of the staff in attendance.
 For more details, see Mathematics Learning Centre on the left-hand menu.